freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/create-new-middleware.md

 };
 ```

-Now add <em>ensureAuthenticated</em> as a middleware to the request for the profile page before the argument to the get request containing the function that renders the page.
+Now add *ensureAuthenticated* as a middleware to the request for the profile page before the argument to the get request containing the function that renders the page.

 ```js
 app